igorsantos07/yii-br-pack/README.md

 * Fields:
     - CPF and CNPJ
     - Polymorphic credit card field - given the name it turns into a PAN, CVV or Expiry field
+* Formatter:
+	- CPF
+	- Phone with area code
+	- Money (alias of `NumberFormatter::formatCurrency()` which defaults to BRL

 Installation
 ------------